+44 (0)20 7822 1200

 "A strong cross-examiner, who makes mincemeat of witnesses."Legal 500 2017

 Bruce is highly sought after for his expertise in employment and personal injury disputes, particularly in stress, bullying and harassment claims and for cases involving sporting injuries.
-He is recommended as a leading Junior in Chambers UK and is a part-time Employment judge.
+He is recommended as a leading Junior in Chambers UK and the Legal 500 and is a part-time Employment judge.

 Bruce is the head of employment at 2TG, and a part-time Employment Judge.
 His practice encompasses employment law, employment related commercial disputes, and personal injury claims, often with an employment dimension.

 In the High Court, he is often instructed in restrictive covenant disputes, matters raising issues of breach of confidence and contractual claims involving senior executives.
 In tribunals, he is regularly instructed in substantial and factually complicated discrimination claims, whistleblowing cases and TUPE disputes.
+He is also regularly instructed to lead on internal company investigations.
 Bruce combines his employment expertise with an in-depth knowledge of personal injury law, making him well placed to advise on issues overlapping both jurisdictions, including stress, bullying and harassment claims, and the circumstances in which subsequent claims are considered an abuse of process.
 He appeared in the Court of Appeal in Dickins v O2 IRLR 58, the leading recent appellate case on occupational stress.

 Bruce has a particular interest in religious discrimination cases, where he has advised the Christian Institute and individuals of different faiths on their rights, as well as defending these discrimination claims on behalf of employers, and advising on the suitability of employment policies given potential faith issues.
 In his role as an Employment Judge, he has recently decided a claim brought by a Seventh Day Adventist, sacked for refusing to work on a Saturday, with implications for other staff at the employing NHS Trust and more widely.